robstoll/atrium/README.md

 ```
 We are using a [RawString](https://robstoll.github.io/atrium/latest#/doc/ch.tutteli.atrium.reporting/-raw-string/index.html)
 here so that `"an even number"` is not treated as a `String` in reporting.
+Once again, if you want to report in a different language, then have a look at [Internationalization](#internationalization).
-Also notice, that we are reusing a common description (`DescriptionBasic.IS`) as first argument.
+Also notice, that we are reusing a common description (`DescriptionBasic.IS` which supports internationalization) as first argument.
 Its usage looks then as follows:

 ```kotlin